laur89/docker-borg-mysql-backup/README.md

                             restoring or if it's defined by backup script -P param (which overrides this container env var)

+    ERR_NOTIF               space separated error notification methods; supported values are {mail,unraid}

+      following params {MAIL,SMTP}_* are only used if ERR_NOTIF value contains 'mail';
+      also note SMTP_* env vars are ignored if you've provided smtp config at /config/msmtprc MAIL_TO                 address to send notifications to
+    MAIL_FROM               name of the notificatoin sender
+    MAIL_SUBJECT            mail notification subject
+    SMTP_HOST               smtp server host; only required if MSMTPRC file not provided SMTP_USER               login user to the smtp account; only required if MSMTPRC file not provided SMTP_PASS               login password to the smtp account; only required if MSMTPRC file not provided SMTP_PORT               smtp server port; defaults to 587 SMTP_AUTH               defaults to 'on'
+    SMTP_TLS                defaults to 'on'
+    SMTP_STARTTLS           defaults to 'on'
+    SMTP_ACCOUNT            smtp account to use, defaults to 'default'; makes sense only if you've provided your own MSMTPRC config at /config/msmtprc;

 ## Script usage

 Container incorporates `backup`, `restore` and `list` scripts.